medinajorge/tidypath/README.md

 ## Keep your files tidy!

-Don't spend time creating directories, deciding filenames, etc. Decorators `savefig` & `savedata` will do it for you.
+Don't spend time creating directories, deciding filenames, saving, loading, etc. Decorators `savefig` & `savedata` will do it for you.

 - `savedata` computes output and stores it in the first function call.
 Future calls reads it from memory.
 Default LZMA compression
 - `savefig`  saves output figure.